What Is Project Management Consultancy?

 Some of the benefits of becoming a consultant are:

-- You get to set your own rates, and often make more money per hour.
+- You get to set your rates and often make more money per hour

-- You have the ability to work with many different companies and industries.
+- You can work with many different companies and in various industries

 - Strong knowledge of project management processes and best practices

-- Experience applying project management successfully in a variety of situations
+- Experience applying project management principles in a variety of situations

 - The ability to manage client relationships and expectations well

 As a consultant, you need to prove to others that your skills and knowledge make you valuable enough to hire and provide advice.
-Therefore, reputation and credibility are critical to a successful consultancy.
+Reputation and credibility are critical to a successful consultancy.